icme/cme193/web/getstarted.md

 ### System Package Manager (Linux)

 If you're running Linux, you can just use your package manager (*apt-get*, *dnf*, etc.) to install Python.
 You can also often use your package manager to install Python packages instead of *pip*, but you may run into issues doing this.

+### Homebrew (Mac only)

+If you want a bit more control over your Python distribution, then using Homebrew to install Python is useful.

+It also installs the package manager *pip* for you, which is very useful.

+However, it does not come with additional modules, such as *numpy* or *scipy*, though they can be installed easily using *pip*.

+A short tutorial can be found [here](http://docs.python-guide.org/en/latest/starting/install/osx/).

+###Note to Windows Users

+If you are a Windows user and are serious about taking this *and* other computer classes, I recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+In general, much scientific computing is done on clusters running some form of Linux.
+The sooner you start using Linux, the better.

+If you really want to take the plunge, you can also partition your hard drive and add a linux distribution as a second operating system.

+If the install guides for Anaconda fail, and some Googling leads to nothing of utility, I highly suggest running with a cloud-based option.

 ##Editor